discoverygarden/foxml/scripts/README.md

 # FCREPO3 Analysis Helpers

 ## Introduction
 Scripts to analyse and export metadata from an FCREPO3 instance.
-Refer to the [README](https://github.com/discoverygarden/foxml/blob/main/scripts/README.md) for more details.

 ## Table of Contents